What CRM Did for Pipeline, Commercial Truth Does for Knowledge

 When commercial knowledge lives in scattered documents, the failure mode is invisible: deals die for reasons nobody can trace, reps spend time nobody audits, AI tools say things nobody checks.
 The pain is distributed (every team), chronic (every day), and unattributable (it shows up as “no decision” in the CRM, not “incorrect battlecard”).

 CRM solved a problem that was visible.
-Commercial Truth needs to solve a problem that’s invisible.
-And invisible problems are much harder to get budget for - right up until the moment they become visible, at which point the damage has already been done.
+Commercial truth needs to solve a problem that is invisible.
+Invisible problems are much harder to get budget for until the moment they become visible, at which point the damage has already been done.

 The AI era is making this damage visible for the first time.
 When your chatbot contradicts your AE, a prospect notices.
 When your AI SDR sends old pricing, the buyer compares it to the website.
 When your proposal cites a churned customer, procurement’s reference check reveals it.